OpenFreeEnergy/openfreeenergy.github.io/_projects/gufe.md

 role: developers
 description: >-
   **gufe** is designed for use by developers of free energy methods.
-  It provides object models for expressing the chemical systems and the alchemical transformations between them (mappings) to form free energy networks.
+  It is the underlying framework for the OpenFE ecosystem and defines the data models used in alchemical free energy calculations.
-  Protocols can then be applied to provide an estimate of the free energy difference between different systems.
 ---